ogli-api/ogli/README.md

 3. **Configure aws-ogli:** `$ ogli configure-aws`

-> NOTE: If you don't want to install Ogli on your computer/laptop, then you can install it on an online account at
+> :warning: If you don't want to install Ogli on your computer/laptop, then you can install it on an online account at
 > [Python Anywhere](https://www.pythonanywhere.com/)

-### Usage
+### :ballot_box_with_check: Usage

 #### Creating your first project
 TODO